SAP-samples/kyma-runtime-extension-samples/sample-websockets/README.md

 ## Websocket connection

-To acheive the websocket capability, no extra configuration is required.
+To achieve the websocket capability, no extra configuration is required.

-The extension is exposed over the internet using API Rule  at the `https://websocket-server.{cluster-domain} URL.
+The extension is exposed over the internet using API Rule  at the `https://websocket-server.{cluster-domain}` URL.

 Kyma supports the upgrade of the HTTP connection to websocket connection out-of-the-box.